 Meeting Michael Calogero for the first time isn’t as simple as meeting a man – you also meet his family.

 Michael’s family, of course, doesn’t come to work with him.
-(Although, because of COVID-19, he’s been working from home nowadays.)
 They’re not involved in his consultations with clients.
-But Michael’s desire to serve his family comes through with every interaction.
+However, Michael’s desire to serve his family is evident in every interaction.

-The lessons he’s learned from his hard-working parents – as well as his experience as a husband of 24 years and father of two teenagers – was a major force behind his decision to specialize in estate planning.
+The lessons he’s learned from his hard-working parents – as well as his experience as a husband of more than 25 years and father of two teenagers – were a major force behind his decision to specialize in estate planning.

 I may make a small difference in the lives of others, but I know I am enriched by the people I serve.
 Check back to read the engaging stories of some of the folks I’ve been able to help over the years."